Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-02-29: Complete transliterator mappings for all vowel forms
 - 2024-02-29: Refactor regex patterns to precompiled objects
 - 2024-03-02: Refactor code structure to modular python package
+- 2024-03-04: Update Amharic stopword list with 10 new words